agregacast/agrega-api-client/README.md

-# AgregaCast content API client library
+## AgregaCast content API client library
+This library is used to query the  content API through a easy to use interface that work both server and client side.

 ### ESLint + Prettier + Editorconfig